-As a little tribute in honor of the June 6, 72nd anniversary of the WWII D-day Landings, here’s how you can visit those same beaches and experience the feeling of awe that we felt when my family and I visited.
+As a little tribute in honor of the June 6 WWII D-day Landings, here’s how you can visit those same beaches and experience the feeling of awe that we felt when my family and I visited.
 This is one of those places that everyone should visit at some point in his/her life – it’s much more impressive when you see the area with your own eyes.
 And, for those of us who have ancestors among those who participated in the landings, it’s truly an emotional experience.

 Why to go: History!
 But it’s also a beautiful area.